josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 - adapted to local references;
 - moved between public and private channels.

-That distributed reproduction reduced dependence on one organiser, one account or one publication.
+That distributed reproduction reduced dependence on:

+- one organiser;
+- one account;
+- one platform;
+- one publication.

 It also made suppression more difficult.